Socialist Workers Party (United States): World War II

 A number of members were imprisoned under the Smith Act of 1941, under Franklin D. Roosevelt's administration, including Cannon (see Smith Act Trials).
 Those imprisoned included the main national leaders of the SWP and those members most prominent in the Midwest Teamsters.
 With Roosevelt's decision to increase the power of the FBI during this time, the arrests were made swiftly.

 The party put into practice the so-called Proletarian Military Policy of opposing the war politically while attempting to transform what they saw as an imperialist war into a civil war.
 The party lost a number of its members while sailing in extremely perilous convoys to Murmansk.
 Problems caused by some experienced leaders' imprisonment and many others' enlistment in the armed forces meant that the editorship of The Militant passed through a number of hands during the war.

 The SWP was active in supporting labor strikes that occurred despite the wartime "no-strike pledge" and protests against racist discrimination during the war, such as A. Philip Randolph's March on Washington Movement.
+The SWP maintained that the Fair Employment Practice Committee was insufficient to address racist discrimination.
 The Post Office refused to mail some issues of The Militant and threatened to cancel its third-class mailing permit, citing objections to its articles calling for violent overthrow of the government.
 The SWP said it was being persecuted for opposing racist discrimination.